bobnatural/CMSSync/CMSSync/Readme.txt

 ReleseNotes:
 Jul 13 2016
+18. Call CreateCPR only if GetLifecycleStatus returns empty string.
+I.e. no card is issued.
 17. AIMS_NO_SUCH_USER special EventID 12.
 16. Print Null-ed attributes when Hint not found.
 15. Accountdisabled and Smartcardrequired allowed in transition rules.